 The financial statements of the Company are presented as per Schedule III (Division III) of the Companies Act, 2013 applicable to NBFCs, as notified by the Ministry of Corporate Affairs (MCA).
-Financial assets and financial liabilities are generally reported on a gross basis except when, there is an unconditional legally enforceable right to offset the (All amounts are in millions, unless otherwise stated)

-recognised amounts without being contingent on a future event and the parties intend to settle on a net basis in the following circumstances:
+Financial assets and financial liabilities are generally reported on a gross basis except when, there is an unconditional legally enforceable right to offset the recognised amounts without being contingent on a future event and the parties intend to settle on a net basis in the following circumstances:

 - i.
 The normal course of business

-- ii.
+- i.
 The event of default

 - iii.
 The event of insolvency or bankruptcy of the Company and/or its counterparties.